Amazon SIOC Type G Package Testing

-It is important to keep in mind that TVs and monitors are considered non-fragile products thus only one sample is used for testing.
-A TV/Monitor product is defined as any package which contains as a primary product a TV of Monitor.
-This product category was created because of the unique attributes and inherent areas of fragility combined with the distinct handling practices that are necessary.
+Amazon considers TVs and monitors to be non-fragile products.
+Because of this, only one sample is used for testing.
+A TV/Monitor product is unique.
+It is defined as any package which contains as a primary product a TV of Monitor.
+The Type G test method was created because of the unique attributes these products have.
+They have fragility combined with the distinct handling practices that are necessary.

 Type G – Parcel Delivery of Individual Packaged TV/Monitor Less Than 150 pounds (68 kg) AND Girth Less Than 165 inches (4.19 m)